 There is a requirement to provide the Department for Business, Energy and Industrial Strategy (BEIS) with details of all funding programmes which rely on State aid cover provided by the UK (TF) Umbrella scheme.
 This entails a monthly e-mail to the Scottish Government State Aid Team confirming the aid measure is operating in compliance with the TF conditions and a summary of expenditure to date (by calendar month if possible).
 We will forward the details which will allow BEIS to monitor total spend for all funding does not exceed the budget of umbrella scheme.

 Transparency Reporting.
 Comprehensive details are required for publishing individual aid awards.
 More detail on this can be found on the Transparency page.

 Annual Reporting.
-State Aid Team will conduct an exercise once the TF ends on 31 December 2020 to capture the total spend and number of awards granted under the UK umbrella scheme.
+State Aid Team will conduct an exercise after the UK Umbrella Scheme ends on 31 December 2020 to capture the total spend and number of awards granted.
 Funding bodies are required to track and monitor all aid awards issued in order to provide this information.